rlichiere/shipan/README.md

 ## Maintenance

-Once opened, the **ShipanShop** will require some maintenance treatment.
+Once opened, the **Shipan** will require some maintenance treatment.

 * Vendor
   * season switching